 Diabetic Retinopathy is a common eye disease that affects a large number of patients with Diabetes Mellitus.
 With early detection and treatment, vision loss from Diabetic Retinopathy can be prevented.
 The Eye Center provides comprehensive diagnostic testing and treatment for Diabetic Retinopathy.

-There are many patients with Diabetes Mellitus who believe that the underlying disease is simply an inability to effectively metabolize and process glucose.
-Unfortunately, the reality is that the effects of diabetes are considerably more widespread and actually effect many organs and tissues throughout your body.
-Diabetes causes damage to the small blood vessels throughout the body.
-When diabetes damages these small blood vessels it can impair the normal circulation of blood in organs and tissues.
-It is quite common for patients with diabetes to experience difficulty with the circulation in their legs, kidneys, heart, brain and eyes–especially the very small blood vessels of the eye found in the Retina.
-When diabetes causes damage to the small blood vessels in the retina, it is called Diabetic Retinopathy.
+Many patients with Diabetes Mellitus believe the underlying cause of the condition is simply the inability to effectively metabolize and process glucose.
+However, the reality is that diabetes is considerably more widespread.
+It affects many organs and tissues throughout your body and causes damage to small blood vessels in your body.
+Consequently, this damage impairs the normal blood circulation in organs and tissues.
+It is common for diabetic patients to experience circulation difficulties in their legs, kidneys, heart, brain and eyes.
+Diabetic Retinopathy occurs when diabetes causes damage to the small blood vessels in the Retina.

-The Eye Center is conveniently located for patients needing an eye examination for Glaucoma from Denver, Aurora, Arvada, Wheat Ridge, Westminster, Commerce City, Englewood, Littleton, Sheridan, Cherry Hills Village, Northglenn, Broomfield and Greenwood Village.
-If you, a family member or friend, have Diabetes or are even glucose intolerant please contact us to schedule an eye examination at The Eye Center in Denver, Colorado at 303-777-5455
+If you, a family member or friend, have diabetes or are glucose intolerant, please contact us to schedule an eye examination at The Eye Center in Denver, Colorado at 303-777-5455.